IA-440i PCIe Accelerator with Intel Agilex FPGA

 BittWare has put two decades of product design experience into creating a mature and robust suite of development tools that is tightly integrated with its FPGA products.
 These tools for system development and FPGA development shorten our customers’ learning curve while increasing their productivity, allowing them to reduce development costs and shorten their time to market.

-With a range of FPGAs on our products, we are pleased to also support several native development platforms from Achronix, Intel and Xilinx.
+With a range of FPGAs on our products, we are pleased to also support several native development platforms from Achronix, AMD, and Intel.

 From native HDL to the latest high-level software-driven tool flows, BittWare’s products support a variety of development needs.